Jackdashton/CabInn/README.md

 ## Features
 List the ready features here:
-- Awesome feature 1
-- Awesome feature 2
-- Awesome feature 3
+- Mapbox Geolocation
+- Leave reviews of properties
+- Book properties

 ## Screenshots
 ![Example screenshot](./img/screenshot.png)
 <!-- If you have screenshots you'd like to share, include them here. -->

 ## Setup
+1. Clone the repository - git clone git@github.com:jackdashton/CabInn.git
 What are the project requirements/dependencies?
 Where are they listed?
 A requirements.txt or a Pipfile.lock file perhaps?
 Where is it located?

 Proceed to describe how to install / setup one's local environment / get started with the project.